 In some Native American tales, the bowl of the Big Dipper represents a large bear and the stars that mark the handle are the warriors chasing it.
 Since the constellation is pretty low in the sky in autumn, the legend says that it is the blood of the wounded bear that causes the leaves to turn red.

-In more recent American history, the Big Dipper played a role in the Underground Railroad, as its position in the sky helped slaves find their way north.
-There were numerous songs that spread among slaves in the south that said to follow the ‘Drinking Gourd’ to get to a better life.
+In more recent American history, the Big Dipper played a role in the Underground Railroad, as its position in the sky helped black people find their way north.
+There were numerous songs that spread in the south that said to follow the ‘Drinking Gourd’ to get to a better life.

 Ursa Major contains seven Messier objects: Messier 40 (M40, Winnecke 4), Messier 81 (M81, NGC 3031, Bode’s Galaxy), Messier 82 (M82, NGC 3034, Cigar Galaxy), Messier 97 (M97, NGC 3587, Owl Nebula), Messier 101 (M101, NGC 5457, Pinwheel Galaxy), Messier 108 (M108, NGC 3556), and Messier 109 (M109, NGC 3992).
 It also contains 13 stars with confirmed planets.